 What is the difference between Oxbow Intermediate Vet Camp and other animal-focused camps?

 Oxbow’s vet camp is designed specifically for youth interested in animal science and veterinary science.
-Lessons and activities are focused on science-based principles and skills that veterinarians use every day to treat and diagnose their animal patients.
+Lessons and activities are academic in nature and focused on science-based principles and skills that veterinarians use every day to treat and diagnose their animal patients.
 Campers will also get to meet and learn about a live animal each day during our “Animal of the Day” session.